mjk-smith/mjk-smith.github.io/_pages/about.md

   - /about.html
 ---

 PhD student and Research Assistant specialising in the governance and performance of international organisations.
 My thesis investigates formal and informal patterns of delegation and authority at multilateral development banks.
+In my leisure time I enjoy volunteering, volleyball and endurance cycling.

 &nbsp;